-On May 28, 1934, Dr. Allan Roy Dafoe was called to the house of Oliva and Elzire Dionne to help with a pregnancy.
-When he arrived, Douilda Legros and Mary-Jeanne Lebel, two local midwives, had delivered two tiny babies and were in the midst of a third arriving.
+On May 28, 1934, Dr. Allan Roy Dafoe was called to the house of Oliva and Elzire Dionne to help with a delivery.
+When he arrived, Douilda Legros and Mary-Jeanne Lebel, two local midwives, had already delivered two tiny babies and were in the midst of a third arriving.
 Dr. Dafoe took over the delivery of the last two births and helped Mrs. Dionne recover, as she was very ill.
 Yvonne, Annette, Cécile, Emilie and Marie were welcomed into the world.

 Yvonne Edouida Marie was the first born at 4:10 am.

 Annette Liliane Marie was the second at 4:25 am.

 Cecile Marie was the third at 4:40 am.

 Emilie Marie was the fourth at 4:45 am.